newrelic-experimental/newrelic-java-finagle/README.md

 # New Relic Java Instrumentation for Finagle

-Provides instrumentation for the Java - Finagle Core, Finagle HttpClient and Finagle Hystrix .
+Provides instrumentation for the Java - Finagle Core, Finagle Http and Finagle Thrift.

-Finagle is a Java to HTTP client binder.

 ## Installation